Skip to content

 K.O.
 Criteria

-• No JS Frameworks allowed to solve the base coding playgrounds (e.g. Vue.js, Angular, React, Svelte,...) - don't panic we will come to them!
+• No JS Frameworks allowed to solve the playgrounds 1-4 (e.g. Vue.js, Angular, React, Svelte,...) - don't panic we will come to that!

 • No CSS Libraries allowed (e.g. Bootstrap, Material, Tailwind, ...)

-The provided base project template contains some bugs and bad JS coding practices for you to fix in your first playground.
+The provided base project template contains bad coding and templating practices and bugs for you to fix.
 Take a look into the component files and get a grasp of the inner workings of the provided project.
+The app should provide the requirements described below.
+Some are implemented poorly or do not work at all.

 What bad coding practices did you find?
 Why is it a bad practice and how did you fix it?